 They also have the ability to increase the production of skin cells, including fibroblasts which are responsible for collagen synthesis.
 Thus, retinoids are helpful when it comes to skin damage and wound healing.

 When supplementing with vitamin A for beautiful skin, be sure your supplement contains both forms (retinoids and carotenoids).
 And shoot for 2000 to 3000 IU of retinol.

 #7 Supplement for Glowing Skin: Omega-3 Fatty Acids

 As you age, your skin cells lose their plumpness.
 I like to compare this to a row of soccer balls slowly going flat.
 Omega-3 fatty acids strengthen the membranes of these cells, plumping them up and making them bouncy again.
 Research has also shown that Omega-3 fatty acids help support your skin’s lipid barrier, reduce inflammation, increase your skin’s tolerance to sun exposure, and promote wound healing.

-In this study, Omega-3 supplementation (500 mg of EPA and 500 mg of DHA daily) significantly reduced inflammation associated with acne in participants when compared to the control group.
+In this study, Omega-3 supplementation (500 mg of EPA and 500 mg of DHA daily) significantly reduced redness associated with acne in participants when compared to the control group.
 What’s also interesting is that another group was given 200 mg of GLA (gamma-linolenic acid), an Omega-6 fatty acid.
 And this group experienced similar results to those that were treated with Omega-3 fatty acids.